-Our self-employed account executives are responsible for the Account executives • regulatory compliance of the trading activities of the clients referred by them conducted through our trading platform.
+Our self-employed account executives are responsible for the regulatory compliance of the trading activities of the clients referred by them conducted through our trading platform.
 Any instances of non-compliance shall be reported to us as soon as possible.
 Our self-employed account executives are required to comply with the same set of internal control rules and measures that governs our licensed employees, our internal policies and any applicable laws and regulations, which include our order taking procedures detailing the manner and channels of order taking.
-Trades executed by our self-employed account executives are monitored by the same surveillance system described above in the section headed "Business - Risk management and internal control - Risk management and internal control measures for our securities brokerage business - Transaction monitoring" in this prospectus which also detects unusual or irregular trading activities of our self-employed account executives.
+Trades executed by our self-employed account executives are monitored by the same surveillance system described in "Risk Management and Internal Control - Risk management and internal control measures for our securities brokerage business - Transaction monitoring" above in this document which also detects unusual or irregular trading activities of our self-employed account executives.